Chuppay/VARPedia_App/README.md

 1. Download a zipped up copy of the project.
 2. Extract all the material into a directory.
+3. Enter your own Flickr API keys and shared secret where it has `XXXXXXXXXX` in [FlickrAPIWorker.java](https://github.com/Chuppay/VARPedia_App/blob/master/src/VARpedia/workers/APIFlickrWorker.java)
-3. Right click and open the directory in the terminal
+4. Right click and open the directory in the terminal
-4. Enter the command: `chmod +x ./myScript` to gain permission to execute the script
+5. Enter the command: `chmod +x ./myScript` to gain permission to execute the script
-5. Enter the command: `./myScript` to execute the script to run VARpedia
+6. Enter the command: `./myScript` to execute the script to run VARpedia

 Your VARpedia should be up and running.